- How can I buy adult dental insurance?

 Stand-alone dental plans are available through the exchange in every state, although the number of plan options varies from one area to another.

-During the open enrollment period for 2022 coverage, nearly 2.3 million people enrolled in stand-alone dental plans through the exchanges nationwide.
-(For comparison, 14.5 million people enrolled in health plans through the exchange.)
-And most of the people who enrolled in stand-alone dental plans through the exchanges were adults – fewer than 200,000 were under the age of 18.
+During the open enrollment period for 2023 coverage, nearly 2.3 million people enrolled in stand-alone dental plans through the exchanges nationwide.
+(For comparison, nearly 16.4 million people enrolled in private health plans through the exchange.)
+And most of the people who enrolled in stand-alone dental plans through the exchanges were adults – only about 209,000 were under the age of 18.

 Adult dental networks, benefit caps, and coverage